 Image description in this transcript: Shad Eight Black is simultaneously Black and Non-Binary.
 Their facial features are androgynous.
-They stare at you with a dull expression on their face like they don’t want to see you.
+They stare at you with a dull expression, like they don’t want to see you.
 They wear black rectangle frames of reading glasses.
 This photo was taken in March 2016 at the Saint Louis bus stop in Missouri.
-They were 24 years old when the image of the selfie was taken on their own mobile phone.
+They were 24 years old when the selfie image was taken on their mobile phone.
 They have small Afro hair covered on top of the head.
 They also wear a gray sweatshirt with the hood pulled down and a fading black leather jacket with the zipper partially open.
 They are in a natural background of a white cloudy sky and a few scattered trees behind them.

 What’s this about?

 They go by the stage name: Shad Eight Black.
 They always want to be a screenwriter, content creator, TV showrunner, and filmmaker as a career of Hollywood dreams and aspirations that may never happen again due to multiple personal conflicts with enemies and toxic people.
 They were formerly a Conservative Christian from 2006 to 2015 (Ephraim Baptist Church for the Deaf).
 Now, he’s exploring his spiritual beliefs, possibly as a Wiccan or an atheist.

 WARNING NOTES: Please don’t think about misgendering me as “He, Him, or His.”
 Unless you’re willfully disrespectful, then that’s harassment and verbal abuse.
 Feel free to leave.
 He/Him is an unacceptable gender pronoun!
 (THEY/THEM)